Navy Veterans and Mesothelioma

-Decades later veterans of the U.S. Navy have been diagnosed with illnesses associated with working around asbestos, including the aggressive and deadly type of cancer known as mesothelioma.
+Decades after service, many veterans of the U.S. Navy have been diagnosed with illnesses associated with working around asbestos, including the aggressive and deadly type of cancer known as mesothelioma.
 These veterans served their country and suffered as a result.
 Legal action and compensation from the U.S. Department of Veterans Affairs (VA) can help veterans recover monetary damages for being sick.
 The VA can also provide specialty cancer care and mesothelioma treatment.

 All of these properties, and the fact that it is abundant and inexpensive, that led the U.S. Navy to use asbestos so extensively in its ships.
 Fires can be deadly for an entire crew when they happen at sea, so protecting ships from catching fire or to keep fires under control is crucial.
 Also important is insulating pipes, boilers, engines, and other parts of the ship that are heated.
 That asbestos is lightweight and flexible enough to be formed into any shape also made it useful for so many ship applications and materials.

 A History of Asbestos Use in the Navy

 Asbestos used on ships of all kinds, including U.S. Navy ships, is found throughout the structure.
 Certain parts of ships have more asbestos than others, though.
 The boiler rooms of ships contained a lot of asbestos because boilers produce a lot of heat and need to be insulated.
 The pipes and ducts running to and from the boiler also had to be insulated.
 These ran all over the ships and even through the living and eating quarters of the sailors.
-Those working the boiler room were more vulnerable to asbestos exposure than other sailors.
+Men and women who worked in the boiler room were more vulnerable to asbestos exposure than other sailors.

 Certain Navy veterans are more likely to suffer from asbestos illnesses than others, depending on the jobs they held on ships, including those working in boiler rooms and those that repaired and maintained systems like the pumps.
 Also at great risk for asbestos exposure were electricians and gunner’s mates.
 The former were exposed through the insulation around wires while the latter actually wore asbestos gloves that wore down over time and released fibers.